wickedest/myers-diff/README.md

 # myers-diff

-A javascript test differentiation implementation based on [An O(ND) Difference Algorithm and Its Variations (1986)](www.xmailserver.org/diff2.pdf).
-It is a lightweight, no-frills implementation.
+A JavaScript test differentiation implementation based on [An O(ND) Difference Algorithm and Its Variations (1986)](www.xmailserver.org/diff2.pdf).
+It is a lightweight, low-level, no-frills library that can be used to build bulkier viewers.

 ## Installation

 ```bash
 $ npm install myers-diff
 ```

-## Basic usage
+## Getting started

+With basic usage:

 ```js
 const myers = require('myers-diff');